symfony/symfony-docs/reference/forms/types/collection.rst

 but takes a little bit more effort in practice to get the client-side JavaScript correct.

-Following along the previous example, suppose you start with two emails in the ``emails`` data array.
-In that case, two input fields will be rendered that will look like this (depending on the name of your form):
+Following along with the previous example, suppose you start with two emails in the ``emails`` data array.
+In that case, two input fields will be rendered that will look something like this (depending on the name of your form):

 .. code-block:: html